-The theory test has two parts: a multiple choice part and hazard perception test.
-You don’t have to take both parts of the test on the same day but you must take them within two years of each other to get your theory test certificate.
+The theory test has 2 parts: a multiple choice part and hazard perception test.
+You do not have to take both parts of the test on the same day but you must take them within 2 years of each other to get your theory test certificate.

 The test is a really important part of learning to drive an LGV because when you get to your practical test you’ll need to show that you can use what you learn for this test when you’re driving on the road.
 It also forms Module 1 of your initial Driver Certificate of Professional Competence (Driver CPC) if you’re going to be driving for a living: see the Driver CPC page for more information.